reu/touche/README.md

 ## Disclaimer

 This library is by no means a critique to Hyper or to async Rust.
-I **really** love both of then.
+I **really** love both of them.

 The main motivation I had to write this library was to be able to introduce Rust to my co-workers (which are mainly web developers).
 A synchronous library is way more beginner friendly than an